tgeisse/UserDefaultsObservation/README.md

 ### Defining the UserDefaults Key

-A default key is created for you as the `{ClassName}.{PropertyName}`.
+A default key is created for you as `{ClassName}.{PropertyName}`.
 In the example above, the keys would be the following:
 - "MySampleClass.firstUse"
 - "MySampleClass.username"